 In maths we focus on an in-depth understanding of numbers to 10.
 We will introduce your child to part whole models.
 We will then look at addition and subtraction of numbers within 10.
 We will learn about shapes and their properties and then about place value of numbers to 20.
 Our maths teaching will be following the Singaporean maths scheme ‘Inspire maths’ which is focussed on depth of learning within small numbers.
 We build numbers, we talk about numbers and we write about numbers in each lesson.
 The skills your child will learn this year are then built on throughout the whole of primary school.

-Help your child at home Ask them to explain what they have been doing in class, practising number bonds to 10, 20 and beyond.
+Help your child at home by getting them to explain what they have been doing in class, practising number bonds for different numbers (not just 10), addition & subtraction.
 You can also have fun using money to help your child understand the value of coins.
-Practise telling the time and talk about the passing of time.
-Play plenty of board games.

 - PLEASE NAME all sweaters, coats, gloves, hats, plimsolls etc.

 - Please ensure your child has the correct PE kit in school at all times otherwise they will not be able to participate due to health and safety reasons.
 The children will be doing PE on Monday and Thursday

 - Any letters or reply slips which need to be returned, can be given to the adults in the class.
 Parents and children are encouraged to check each day.

 - Your child will read with an adult in a small group every day.
 We expect them to read at home with an adult every evening.
 The most important thing is that this is an enjoyable and special experience so that children really develop a passion for reading.

 - Your child will get a library book once a week.
 We would appreciate your support in returning them each Friday.